To accept the things you cannot change is one of the most misunderstood psychological skills.

 But the opposite is true.

-2. Why Control Feels Necessary (and Why It Fails)
+2. Why Control Feels GOOD

 The brain prefers certainty.
 It wants clear cause and effect, clean narratives, and a straight line from effort to outcome.